Llandy3d/sway-on-ubuntu/docs/simple_install.md

 ## Introduction

 In this section we are going to build [wlroots](https://github.com/swaywm/wlroots) (required to build sway) and [sway](https://github.com/swaywm/sway) from the source repository.
-We will be bulding the master version of both, but if you prefer you can checkout a stable release ex.
-1.5

-I will be building the master version because sway is in active development and it's possible that a bug you might experience is fixed in the latest commit.
+We will be building the latest stable version that seems to be supported by the dependecies in ubuntu 20.04: Sway 1.5.1

 ## Build wlroots